Eremurus - Foxtail Lily: Planting and Growing

 • Water lightly.

-In pots, the substrate dries out faster than in the ground.
-We recommend watering moderately when the surface soil is completely dry.
+In containers, the growing medium dries out faster than in open ground.
+We recommend watering moderately when the surface soil has dried out completely.

 Maintenance